The Investigative Team

 OLLIE DALE

-Award Winning Mr. Ollie Dale of Virtually Famous Productions out of Auckland, New Zealand, and President at The New Zealand Institute of Professional Photography (NZIPP) provides epic land and aerial video/photography.
-Ollie joined the Lost Clipper team on their 4th adventure to Truk, Micronesia in January 2018 capturing the beautiful landscape and aerial footage that the islands have to offer.
+Award-Winning Mr. Ollie Dale of Virtually Famous Productions out of Auckland, New Zealand, and President at The New Zealand Institute of Professional Photography (NZIPP) provides epic land and aerial video/photography.
+Ollie joined the Lost Clipper team on our 4th adventure to Truk, Micronesia in January 2018 capturing the beautiful landscape and aerial footage that the islands have to offer.

 “I started my photographic career aboard a cruise ship in 2001.
 When I returned to New Zealand in 2003 I set myself up as a freelance photographer, and in 2005 started my company, PhotoNZ Ltd.

 In 2008 I joined the NZ Institute of Professional Photography, was the Chairman of the Auckland region in 2009-10, and was on the Honours Council from 2010-15.
 During that time, I achieved the level of Fellow of the NZIPP, and have judged at the Professional Photography Awards in NZ (Iris) and Australia (APPA).
-My Clients over the years have included many household names, the largest of which are Mazda, Microsoft, Vodafone, Flight Centre, and Auckland Airport.
-I now work 2 days a week at the Auckland Airport, creating photo and video content for their social channels and for all sorts of corporate communications.”
+My Clients over the years have included many household names, the largest of which are Mazda, Microsoft, Vodafone, Flight Centre, and the Auckland Airport.”

 What’s in The Name?